ChilliCream/hotchocolate-docs/website/versioned_docs/version-0.7.0/dataloaders.md

 The above schema allows to fetch a person by its internal identifier and each person has a list of friends that is represented by a list of persons.

 Since GraphQL requests are not fixed requests like REST requests, the developer really defines what data he/she wants.
-This avoids overfetching data that you do not need and also saves you unecessary roundtrips to the GraphQL backend.
+This avoids over-fetching data that you do not need and also saves you unnecessary round-trips to the GraphQL backend.

 So, a query against the above schema could look like the following: